GSA/Section508.gov/_pages/training/2020-08-27-iaaf-archives.md

 ---

 ## 2025 Interagency Accessibility Forum
-The 2025 Interagency Accessibility Forum (IAAF) was a one-day conference featuring presentations, panel discussions and workshops led by accessibility experts across the federal government.
+The 2025 Interagency Accessibility Forum (IAAF) was a two-day conference featuring presentations, panel discussions and workshops led by accessibility experts across the federal government.

 The IAAF was hosted by the Government-wide IT Accessibility Program within the Office of Government-wide Policy at the General Services Administration (GSA), and co-sponsored by the United States Access Board, with support from other federal agencies and ICT professionals.